-The University of Alberta will also join national initiatives for infrastructure in the areas of institutional priority and strength which include: neutrinos and dark matter (SNOLAB consortium member), computational infrastructure (Compute Canada and WestGrid); on-line arts and culture; agricultural innovation.
+The U of A will also join national initiatives for infrastructure in areas of institutional priority and strength, including neutrinos and dark matter (SNOLAB consortium member), computational infrastructure (Compute Canada and WestGrid), online arts and culture, and agricultural innovation.

-The Canada Foundation for Innovation awards 40% of the total capital cost for proposals, which are adjudicated on standards focused on excellence, institutional priority, impact on Canada, and uniqueness at a national or regional level.
-Following standard processes, the U of A will submit requests to the Ministry of EAE's Research Capacity Program for provincial funds, in order to accept any successful federal awards.
+The Canada Foundation for Innovation awards 40 per cent of the total capital cost for proposals, which are adjudicated on standards focused on excellence, institutional priority, impact on Canada, and uniqueness at a national or regional level.
+Following standard processes, the U of A will submit requests to the Ministry of Innovation and Advanced Education's Research Capacity Program for provincial funds, in order to accept any successful federal awards.